john-lyne/john-lyne.github.io/_pages/about.md

 ---
 In my spare time I enjoy playing chess and playing the frustrating (yet fulfilling) game of golf.
 To remain active I strength train 3-5 times per week.
 I like to bake as well, with pumpkin spice cupcakes and apple pies having recently been added to my culinary resume.

 I also enjoy watching anime, among my favourite shows is Demon Slayer.
-The art in this show is exceptional, it helps that the powers exhibited by the main character are heavily influenced by fluids (as seen below).
+The art in this show is exceptional, it also helps that the powers exhibited by the main character are heavily influenced by fluids.

 <img src="/images/ds_gif.gif">